Insulin: What school staff need to know

 How insulin is stored

-• Unopened vials or cartridges or insulin are refrigerated until they are ready to use.
+• Unopened vials or cartridges of insulin are refrigerated until they are ready to use.
 Be sure that insulin does not freeze.

 • Once opened, most vials and cartridges can be left at room temperature for no more than 30 days.